 You can also set target dates for the issues in Jira itself, if target date fields have already been added in Jira.
 Any target dates that are set in Jira will also reflect in the corresponding issues and plans in Portfolio for Jira.
 See Showing Portfolio custom fields in JIRA Software to know how to add target dates to the issue screens in Jira.

-You can drag either end of a schedule block, so work for the issue is scheduled for a shorter or longer period of time.
+You can drag either end of a schedule bar, so work for the issue is scheduled for a shorter or longer period of time.

 When scheduling child issues, the start dates and end dates of these issues roll up to the dates of their parent issues.
 Effectively, this means:

-If you need some ideas on how best to schedule work for your teams, Portfolio for Jira can help you out by optimizing your plan for you.
-When optimizing your plan, Portfolio for Jira will:
+If you need some ideas on how best to schedule work for your teams, Portfolio for Jira can help you out by auto-scheduling your plan for you.
+When auto-scheduling your plan, Portfolio for Jira will:

-This can be confusing, especially if your teams have already ranked issues in their backlogs or active sprints, and the child issues are suddenly ranked higher.
+This can be confusing, especially if your teams have already ranked issues in their backlogs or active sprints in Jira, and the child issues are suddenly ranked higher.

-In the new experience, the ranking of child issues is now independent of the ranking of their parent issues.
+In the improved interface, the ranking of child issues is now independent of the ranking of their parent issues.
 If you rank a parent epic higher, the ranking of its child issues in Jira will stay as is.

 Progress is calculated by the percentage of estimates completed against the total estimates.

-In the new experience, we now display progress more visually — you'll see a status breakdown bar, which displays issues grouped by status category:
+In the improved interface, we now display progress more visually — you'll see a status breakdown bar, which displays issues grouped by status category:

 Completed issues that are no longer displaying in the plan are also taken into account when progress is calculated.
 This progress calculation will be reflected in the status breakdown bar accordingly.